grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 - The current directory element (`.`) refers to the directory containing the current page.

-  In this example, this is the page `/docs/grafana/latest/alerting/manage-notifications/`.
+  In this example, this is the page `/docs/grafana/latest/alerting/`.

 - The parent directory element (`..`) refers to the parent directory of the current directory element.

-  In this example, this is the page `/docs/grafana/latest/alerting/`.
+  In this example, this is the page `/docs/grafana/latest/`.

 The following table demonstrates the redirect URL, **REDIRECT**, created when using the relative alias, **RELATIVE ALIAS**, in the source file for **DESTINATION**: